 While it is very easy to just head down to the high street and purchase a bulk of Christmas cards to send out to all your friends and family, you are losing out on a quick-fire way to get into the festive spirit.
 Creating your own Christmas cards will not take much time – you can create a huge pile in the space of an afternoon – and is a fun activity for kids and adults alike.
 So free up some time when the whole family is available and follow this guide to create cards that recipients will surely be proud to display on their mantelpiece.
 1. Work out your more »

-We are a family that loves making and receiving homemade cards.
+We are a family that loves making and receiving homemade cards and I adore crafting.
 However, I am aware the boys are getting older and I want to keep their enthusiasm for the homemade and very amateur cards.
 So I thought I would share with you the cards I made for Maxi this year and also some of the DIY birthday cards we have made for family members over the years.
 I love how they can be personalised with a birthday message and doesn’t everyone want a handmade birthday card?.
 Birthday candle birthday card.

 We love making our own cards here in The Mad House, But I do realise that this might not be the same for everyone with children, but I thought I would share with you our favorite Christmas Cards that we have made.
 I think that Christmas cards that the children have made are a lovely thing to give, but often they can be messy, difficult, time consuming and complicated to make.
 Not these.
 Card Masking tape Green Paint Sponges Glue Sequins or stars Glitter You start by cutting a tree shaped template in a piece of card.
 The easiest way to do this is fold it in half.
 You can make it more »